Ziya-As/PostgreSQL/postgreSQL.md

 - `JSON`: stores an exact copy of JSON data.
 - `JSONB`: stores the JSON data in binary format.

-The following table shows the key differences between JSON and JSONB types in PostgreSQL:
+The following table shows key differences between JSON and JSONB types in PostgreSQL:

 | Feature           | JSON                                                | JSONB                                                                |
 | ----------------- | --------------------------------------------------- | -------------------------------------------------------------------- |